Bacha posh: Prevalence and acceptability

 The cultural practice of bacha posh was originally non-publicized outside of the Middle East.
 However, as a result of media productions bacha posh and their role in society is slowly being revealed.

-There are no statistics on how many families have daughters "dressed as a boy," due to the somewhat secretive nature of the practice.
+Research is limited on the prevalence of bacha posh.
+One self-selected study of women in the Kabul and Nangarhar provinces found that 7% of respondents reported that a girl in their family was raised bacha posh.
+There was a significant disparity between the two provinces, with 4.4% of Kabul and 15.4% of Nangarhar province respondents reporting bacha posh within their family.
+The study found much higher rates of bacha posh among Pashtuns than Tajiks or Hazaras, but the vast majority of Pashtun women reporting bacha posh were from the Nangarhar province, indicating that this result may be skewed by the demographics and socioeconomic conditions of the province.

 Only the main family, family friends, and necessary health and education officials know the bacha posh's biological sex.
 It is tolerated and acknowledged by society in the main, and seen as a practical solution for those without an heir or accompanying male figure.
 Although it is tolerated, a bacha posh can be bullied and teased for not conforming to religious beliefs and social norms once discovered to be female.
-Once revealed, a bacha posh can receive stigmatization similar to that felt by the LGBT community, without actually identifying as such.
+Once revealed, a bacha posh can receive stigmatization similar to that felt by the LGBT community, regardless of whether they identify as such.